 Psychotherapy for adults, children, and families, clinical supervision, and psychological evaluations for immigration proceedings

 Inma Iglesias, LICSW, LCSW-C, RPT-S is a licensed clinical social worker with over 15 years of experience working with adults, children, and families in different multicultural settings.
 Originally from Spain, she speaks Spanish and English fluently.

 Inma is a board approved Social Work Supervisor by the state of Maryland, a Registered Play Therapist Supervisor, a certified Parent-Child Interaction Therapist, a certified Child-Parent Psychotherapist, and a Level I Theraplay practitioner.
-She currently works as a Senior Clinical Manager at a large Federally Qualified Health Center (FQHC) where she provides oversight to clinical services provided by the Behavioral Health Department within the School-Based Program.
+In addition to working in the private practice setting, she has experience providing therapy in schools, outpatient clinics, and community non-profits.

 Inma has extensive experience working with adults.
 Some of her areas of expertise and interest are relationships, trauma, grief and loss, anxiety, depression, obsessive-compulsive behaviors, and chronic stress.
 She provides Psychodynamic Therapy, Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy (ACT), Internal-Family Systems Therapy, Grief Counseling, and Positive Psychology.
 She integrates body work and expressive therapies based on the interest of her clients.